RahulPrasad-78/ETH-Beginner/README.md

        }
    }

+## Function Usage
+#mint
+The mint function allows you to create new tokens and add them to a specified address.

+#Parameters:

+_Addre: The address to which the newly minted tokens will be added.
+_val: The amount of tokens to mint.

 ## Help

 For common issues or problems, you can refer to the Remix IDE documentation or check the console for error messages.